Anon-Planet/thgtoa/guide.md

 -   Select SHA-512 as hash Algorithm (because why not)

--   Enter a strong passphrase (longer the better, remember [Appendix A2: Guidelines for passwords and passphrases])
+-   Enter a strong passphrase (longer the better, remember [Appendix A2: Guidelines for passwords and passphrases:])

 -   Collect some entropy by randomly moving your cursor around until the bar is full